 There are a large number of markers, or loci, on the Y chromosome which contain varying sequences of these bases.
 As each marker/locus is identified, it is given a DYS# (D = DNA: Y = Y-Chromosome; S = Segment), and the STR (Short Tandem Repeat) of the bases at each marker/locus (for example, ATGC ATGC ATGC ATGC) are counted to determine the allele/numeric value of those repeats for each marker tested for an individual.
 Family Tree provided tests of 12, 25, 37, 67 or 111 markers.

 Each individual has his own haplotype (set of alleles/values).
 Individuals who are related will have the same alleles in their haplotype.
 However, mutations can occur over time; and the further the distance of relation, the more likely one or more of the markers may have mutated, for example, moving up one from an allele value of 12 to 13 or down one to 11.
 Markers can also back mutate to a previously held value in the genetic past of the line.
 Some markers are very stable and change very infrequently.
-The faster mutating markers are indicated in red in the following Spreadsheet.
+The faster mutating markers are shown in a maroon background in the Results Spreadsheet at the Family Tree website.
 If there are differences between individuals in allele values in the faster mutating markers, opposed to the slower moving markers, there is a greater likelihood of a more recent common ancestor.

 Due to the size of R1b, participants will often see matches to individuals of completely different names, even at 25 markers, which is indicative of the huge number of members of the R1b haplogroup.
 There can be numerous individuals who have many alleles in common but nevertheless do not have a common ancestor, except very distant, possibly many thousands of years ago.
 Family Tree explains this at their link on participants’ personal pages at their website under the heading ‘Understanding matches with different surnames’.